Mirador de San Nicolás in Granada - Spectacular Views of the Alhambra and the Sierra Nevada

-How to get to the Mirador de San Nicolás?You can get to the Mirador de San Nicolás from Plaza Isabel Católica in the small 'microbus' (Alhambra Bus) route C1 that goes to the Albayzin.
+How to get to the Mirador de San Nicolás?You can get to the Mirador de San Nicolás from Plaza Isabel Católica in the small 'microbus' (Alhambra Bus) route C31 and C32 that go to the Albayzin.

 If you like exercise, you can walk up the hill through some very pretty little Albayzin streets (and probably get a little lost along the way!).